An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 “Take off those sunglasses,” said Uncle Maury.
 “You’re inside.
 It’s rude.”

-Alan chuckled softly and removed his Ray Bans.
+Alan chuckled to himself softly and removed his Ray Bans.
 “Good to see you, Maury.
 I see you haven’t changed.”

-He shifted his focus to Julia, standing by the bathrooms with her arms crossed.
-He gave a small wave to which she returned with a quick smile, gone as soon as it arrived.
+He shifted his focus to Julia, standing by the bathrooms with her arms crossed and gave a small wave to which she returned with a quick smile, gone as soon as it arrived.
 “Wow,” said Alan, now looking over to Maggie.
 “Her fake smile is almost as good as yours.”

 Maggie’s hair fell on her shoulders as she tilted her head and smiled, the grip on her husband’s arm seemingly tightening.
 “Good to see you again,” she said.
 “It’s been a long time.”